 In this post, we take a look at how AI is trained and the issues that presents, particularly where intellectual property rights are concerned.

 AI takes a range of forms and has a range of applications.
 In this post, we are focusing on AI models that are trained using vast amounts of pre-existing content, including data, text, images, and video.
 Where does this content come from?
 Many AI models are trained on publicly available content which is “scraped” from the internet.
-A process known as text and data mining or “TDM” is also used to analyse large datasets.
+Text and data mining (“TDM”) is a technique that is often used in such training, although it should be noted that TDM and AI model training are separate activities with the former often necessarily preceding the latter.
+Indeed, as Recital 105 to the EU’s Artificial Intelligence Act explains:

 The intellectual property issues involved are seemingly obvious and yet seem to elude those developing and training AI models, whether by deliberate choice or by a lack of understanding of IP law.
 While other IP rights such as database rights may be relevant in some cases, copyright is the chief concern in most cases given that text, images, videos, music, and other web content scraped from the internet for training AI models will generally be copyright works.
 A further issue, as noted below, concerns the ownership of content created using AI.